What is a Chest Contusion?

 For example, if you experienced whiplash from being rear-ended by another vehicle, there’s a good chance you could have sustained some type of chest injury due to your torso being pushed forward sharply upon impact with the airbag system.

 In addition, if you were wearing your seatbelt at the time of impact, this could also result in some form of bruising depending on how tightly it was secured around your body prior to the collision.
+This is often referred to as seat belt syndrome.

 How Serious Is a Chest Contusion?